 A study of the techniques of investing in the major types of equity and debt instruments.
 Emphasis is on the study of money and capital markets, valuation of stocks and bonds, and portfolio analysis.
+(Spring, odd years)

 418 Business Ethics (3).